 There are a number of ethical reasons that vegans choose to abstain from eating honey.
 The act of taking an animal’s main food source is not in line with a vegan lifestyle and considered a form of stealing.
 Much like the claim that cow milk is meant for cows, honey would be meant for bees and not for human exploitation.
 Alternative forms of beekeeping exist that only gather a certain portion of honey to ensure that the whole hive has enough to survive on during winter months.
 Nonetheless, the argument goes that humans do not require honey for survival and thus have no need to consume it.
 That includes health food staple Manuka honey, a flower native to New Zealand with purported health benefits.
 Some stricter vegans will even consider rejecting foods that have been pollinated by bees - pollination being a natural by-product of bee mobility - to avoid exploitation.

-There is also the issue of bee welfare, most often compromised in commercial beekeeping.
+Unfortunately, this is often compromised in commercial beekeeping.
 Whilst bees naturally eat their own honey, commercial bee farms will feed them alternatives with no nutritional value, like sugar water or corn syrup, which weakens their immune system.
 They are often bred to increase productivity, a process which narrows their gene pool and makes them less resilient to diseases.
 Some beekeepers will kill off their bees when there are too many or clip the wings of the queen bee so she cannot leave.
-And the process of collecting the honey is often conducted in a more stressful way, and can kill bees in the process.
+And the process of collecting the honey is often conducted in a more stressful way and can kill bees in the process.

 And of course there are many alternatives to honey - maple syrup, date syrup, molasses, barley malt syrup, and agave nectar can all be used as a replacement in recipes for cooking and desserts in lieu of bee honey.